mariadb-corporation/maxscale-buildbot/README.md

 3. Restart the BuildBot master in order to activate installed dependecsies: `buildbot restart master`.

 The same should be done to the worker requirements file, `requirements-worker.txt`.

-# Development notes

-## Automated tasks

-The common development tasks are automated using the [Paver](https://github.com/paver/paver).
-There are two common tasks automated:

-* `paver check_code` - check Python source code with static code linters.
-* `paver check_config` - check BuildBot master configuration.
-* `paver buildbot -c start` - run start command for buildbot in the development mode.
-You can pass all commands to the buildbot via this command and `-c` flag.
-* `paver restart_buildbot` - restart the buildbot in the development mode and restart `worker-dev` associated with the environment.
-You should create the latter one by youself.

-## Code standard

-The [BuildBot](http://buildbot.net/) project is based on the [Twisted](https://twistedmatrix.com/trac/) framework and uses it's [code standard](https://twistedmatrix.com/documents/current/core/development/policy/coding-standard.html).
-Therefore the code of BuildBot configuration must follow this coding standard.